Identifying fish can be tough. Fortunately, in an Internet-driven world, it’s much easier now than it was in the not-so-distant past.

 2) Social Media

 Though fish and wildlife management in the United States is somewhat convoluted, at least we have agencies that try to manage and preserve our wildlife and wildlands.
-Each species and waterway could be managed by a different entity.
+Each species and waterway could be managed by a different entity, so you might have to make a few contacts.

 In the Klamath Basin for instance, we have active Oregon Department of Fish and Wildlife biologists, as well as offices for the United States Fish and Wildlife Service, United States Geological Survey, Bureau of Land Management, and United States Forest Service.
-At any given time, each could have a biologist present in the Basin.
+At any given time, each could have a biologist present in the Basin, and typically they each have a different habitat or species under their purview.

 To help you in your search, I’ve provided links to each and every state fisheries office.
 These vary by state, but most of the links below will help you get in contact with a fisheries biologist.